The first ever Shuna local stamp, used on piece on 5 November 1949 with a good, clean cancellation.

 The stamp is mauve in colour, shows a map of the island, is denominated 2d, and was issued in 1949.
 Mint examples of this stamp are reasonably common, but used examples – especially on piece or cover – are harder to track down.

 Located 20 miles south of Oban, off the coast of Arduaine, the island of Shuna is about three miles long and one and a half miles wide.
 There is only a handful of permanent residents, but a steady flow of visitors who travel there to enjoy the six available holiday cottages.
+It's not to be confused with another Shuna island in Argyll & Bute, off the coast of Port Appin.

 Only two Shuna stamps were ever issued, but they are quite unusual in both dating from the reign of King George VI.
 Though Lundy and some of the smaller Channel Islands were producing issues at this time, Shuna appears to be the first Scottish island to have created its own local stamps.